 When you arrive at the park, you’ll have to stop at the entrance booth to check in and pay the entrance fee (cash only).
 Then it’s a short drive to the parking lot where all park adventures begin.

 If your plan is to swim, know that availability is never guaranteed.
 In fact, whether it’s permitted from day to day is determined by the park staff based on bacteria levels and recent rainfall.
 So check the park website for swimming updates before you go and know that there is no lifeguard on duty, so you’ll be swimming at your own risk.
-That said, swimming is currently off-limits and park employees expect it to remain that way for the rest of the season.
+That said, swimming is typically prohibited starting late spring or early summer (depending on annual rainfall) and will likely remain that way for the rest of the season.

-But don’t worry, you can still spend an afternoon hiking the scenic preserve or take a dip elsewhere in the park.
-The Pedernales River is a 1.8-mile round trip hike through the picturesque and forested canyon and offers an inviting and picturesque place to cool off and enjoy the summer sun.
+But don’t worry, you can still spend an afternoon hiking (or biking!) the scenic preserve or take a dip elsewhere in the park.
+The Pedernales River is a 1.8-mile round trip hike through the forested canyon and offers an inviting place to cool off and enjoy the summer sun.

-Just make sure before you arrive at the park that you come prepared: bring your own snacks and plenty of water, because there aren’t concessions in the park or nearby.
+Just make sure before you arrive at the park that you come prepared.
+There are no concessions inside or nearby the park so pack your own snacks and plenty of water.
 And leave your pup at home; dogs aren’t permitted.